 What are the benefits of disability insurance?

 If you experience an illness or injury and cannot work, disability insurance can help pay for essential expenses such as groceries, utility bills, mortgage payments, and car insurance.
 Except in rare situations — for example, if you sustain a self-inflicted injury — disability insurance covers all illnesses and injuries that can result in total disability.
-With a robust disability insurance protection, you can rest assured knowing you will not face financial hardship if you cannot work.
+With a robust disability insurance protection, you can rest assured knowing you will not face financial hardship if you cannot work and it will provide you with security and peace of mind.

 What if you have group long-term disability insurance?